osrf/gazebo_tutorials/install/tutorial_4-0.md

         brew install gazebo4 --with-bullet --with-simbody

 ## Versions ##
-The formula currently installs version 3.0 of gazebo.
+The formula currently installs version 4.0 of gazebo.
-Version 1.9 can be installed using the gazebo formula, or gazebo 2.2 using gazebo2.
+Version 1.9 can be installed using the gazebo formula, gazebo 2.2 using gazebo2, and gazebo 3 using gazebo3.
 To install the latest version of gazebo's default branch:

         brew install gazebo4 --HEAD